brackendev/SwiftPlayground-Pharo/README.md

 ### PHARO OBJECT TO SWIFT STRING SERIALIZATION

-Pharo class extension methods can be used as quick helpers to serialize Pharo objects to Swift psuedo-objects (string representations of Swift objects).
+Pharo class extension methods can be used as quick helpers to serialize Pharo objects to Swift psuedo-objects (Pharo strings representing Swift objects).
 For example, `'Hello, World!' asSwiftString` returns `'"Hello, World!"'`.

-In the code below, notice the usage of `sentence`, `asSwiftString`, and the `swiftCode` string concatenation:
+These are useful in concatenating Pharo strings of Swift code.
+For example, in the code below, notice the usage of `sentence` and `asSwiftString` and how they're used in the `swiftCode` string concatenation:

 ```smalltalk
 sentence := 'The five boxing wizards jump quickly' asLowercase asSwiftString.

 swiftCode := ('
 // Determine a pangram
 let (sentenceSet, alphabet) = (Set(', sentence, '), "abcdefghijklmnopqrstuvwxyz")